elinaldosoft/ddquery/README.md

 # Django Debug Query (ddquery)
-Ddquery is one lib in python for debug through console log the queries sql, for database relational
+Ddquery is one lib in python for beautiful colored SQL statements, for database relational in Django

+# How to user